 "The design concept is enticing, as are the interviews and the essays, the scholarship sound.
 I found the book very readable, with the first two thirds ‘chunked’ into easily devoured bits."—Jennifer Dowling, The University of Sydney

 "This book presents work that is diverse and incredibly valuable to anyone invested in the comics field.
-I felt my knowledge of marginalized artists expand, and that is a great service to readers."—Kevin Haworth, Carnegie Mellon University
+I felt my knowledge of marginalized artists expand, and that is a great service to readers."—Kevin Haworth, The Comics of Rutu Modan: War, Love and Secrets

 In this groundbreaking collection of essays, interviews, and artwork, contributors draw upon a rich treasure trove of Jewish women’s comics to explore the representation of Jewish women’s bodies and bodily experience in pictorial narratives.
 Spanning national, cultural, and artistic borders, the essays shine a light on the significant contributions of Jewish women to comics.

-The volume includes major figures such as Miriam Katin, Emil Ferris, Aline Kominsky-Crumb, and Rutu Modan alongside works by artists translated for the first time into English, such as artist Rona Mor.
-Exploring topics such as family, motherhood, miscarriages, queerness, gender and Judaism, illness, war, Haredi and Orthodox family life, and the lingering impact of the Holocaust, the contributors present unique, at times intensely personal, insights into how Jewishness intersects with other forms of identity and identification.
+The volume features established figures including Emil Ferris, Amy Kurzweil, Miriam Libicki, Trina Robbins, Sharon Rudahl, and Ilana Zeffren, alongside works by artists translated for the first time into English, such as artist Rona Mor.
+Exploring topics of family, motherhood, miscarriages, queerness, gender and Judaism, illness, war, Haredi and Orthodox family life, and the lingering impact of the Holocaust, the contributors present unique, at times intensely personal, insights into how Jewishness intersects with other forms of identity and identification.
 In doing so, the volume deepens our understanding of Jewish women’s experiences.

 Heike Bauer is professor of modern literature and cultural history at Birkbeck College, University of London.
 She has published widely on sexuality and gender including The Hirschfeld Archives: Violence, Death, and Modern Queer Culture and a special issue on "The Visual Archives of Sex."